-Although there is a learning curve to identifying these scams, with a careful eye you can mitigate your risk.
+Although there's a learning curve to identifying these scams, with a careful eye you can mitigate your risk.
 Here are some pointers to help you give online safely and effectively.

 Verify where you are giving

-It may sound obvious, but make sure to verify any website or organization before donating.
-We recommend verifying 2 different aspects: legitimacy and nonprofit status.
+It may sound obvious, but make sure to verify any organization or donation site before donating.
+We recommend verifying 3 different aspects: legitimacy, nonprofit status, and tax-exempt status.

-Even if you are donating to a well-known charity or nonprofit, make sure to check the legitimacy of the website where you are giving money.
+Even if you are donating to a well-known charity or nonprofit, make sure to check the legitimacy of the website hosting the transaction.
 Scammers often use a common tactic of making a look-alike website that can be a near exact copy of the charity or nonprofit's site.
 These are typically shared via social media and email.
-Make sure to look carefully at the URL of any site you are giving money on to see that it is legitimate and not a fake look-alike.
+Make sure to look carefully at the URL of any site you are giving money on to confirm it's legitimate and not a fake look-alike.
 The URL can be difficult for scammers to fake.

-Additionally, it is a good idea to verify the nonprofit status of any organization you are donating to.
+Additionally, it's a good idea to verify the nonprofit status of any organization you're donating to.
 Anyone who donates their money wants to ensure that those funds are being used responsibly, and that there could be a tax benefit (if it applies).
-There are great independent resources where you can verify nonprofits, including GuideStar a database of over 1.8 million nonprofit organizations that summarizes each one's mission, programs, and financials.
-Also, Fidelity Charitable has content dedicated to helping you research charities, with additional information on how to evaluate a charity, and more tools and resources to make the most of your charitable dollars.
+There are great independent resources you can use to verify nonprofits, including GuideStar a database of over 1.8 million nonprofit organizations that summarizes each one's mission, programs, and financials.
+Because not all nonprofits are eligible to receive tax-deductible contributions, you can use the IRS Tax Exempt Organization Search tool to verify their tax-exempt status.
+Fidelity Charitable has content dedicated to helping you research charities, with additional information on how to evaluate a charity, and more tools and resources to make the most of your charitable dollars.

 Be careful how you choose to pay